sdownum/arduino_archiv/inputs/README.md

 ========

 Detects a button push and reports the state to the serial console.
-Pressing the switch button will turn the Arduino on-board LED on or off.
+Pressing the switch button will turn a strobe effect on the Arduino on-board LED on or off.

 Besd on sketches for Chapter 3 from the OSEPP "Arduino Companion" book, *Arduino Basics*.